wmhilton-stoplight/platform-docs/6.-migrations/classic.md

 **Is a Stoplight Workspace similar to a Workspace in Classic?**

-Yes, they are very similar.
+Yes, they're very similar.
 Just like in a Classic workspace, your workspace is where you'll invite members, add projects, and create a billing subscription.
 However the main difference is you will only have one Workspace for your entire company in Stoplight Platform.

 **How do the members roles compare to the ones in Classic?**